DJ-Olson/data310/wed1.md

 # Wednesday Responses

 ## 1)
-Below are 3 new images from the 'preprocess the data' section of the data set:
+Below are 3 new images from the 'preprocess the data' section of the dataset:

 1. ![Screen Shot 2021-07-07 at 9 38 24 PM](https://user-images.githubusercontent.com/60228369/125006211-97354b80-e02b-11eb-9c3a-17681b45d13d.png)